redwoodjs/redwood/CONTRIBUTING.md

 1. installs using the `create-redwood-app` template in the current branch of your Redwood Framework
 2. with the current `canary` version of Redwood Packages (with the option to use the `latest` stable version)
-3. with a JavaScript language target (with the option for TypeScript)
+3. with a TypeScript language target (with the option for JavaScript)
 4. then applies code mods from the [Redwood tutorial](https://redwoodjs.com/tutorial) to add functionality and styling
 5. and initializes a Prisma DB migration for SQLite